mingzhangyang/data2table/notes.md

 - totalRows/totalPages
   - initialized at start
   - when to update:
-  - what should be taken care afterhand:
+  - what should be taken care after-hand:
 - currentPage
   - initialized at start
   - when to update:
-  - what should be taken care afterhand:
+  - what should be taken care after-hand:
 - rowsPerPage
   - initialized at start
   - when to update:
-  - what should be taken care afterhand:
+  - what should be taken care after-hand:

+  ### The above design has been implemented